-Contact Andrea to learn more about GEO’s cohort and peer learning opportunities, for which she provides program design, management and facilitation using intersectional, anti-oppression approaches and liberatory pedagogies that center meaningful relationships, community learning and equitable outcomes.
+Andrea provides program management, design and facilitation for GEO’s cohort and peer learning opportunities using intersectional, anti-oppression approaches and liberatory pedagogies that center meaningful relationships, community learning and equitable outcomes.